 Welcome back to the otherworldly world I dwell in.
 If you’ve waded through previous books, you are familiar with the family tree, the Shaolin Temple, the Society and Shadows.

 The rule for Society work is no killing, excepting when the team or an innocent is in mortal danger.
-Assassination aside, teams can use a level of force that assures the abuser will be a good boy going forward, we monitor targets, remind them.
+Assassination aside, teams can use a level of force that assures the abuser will be a good boy going forward, we monitor targets afterwards, remind them.
 If they break the rules, the Society may approve a more terminal solution.
 A couple of select teams are sent for wet work, beating up abusers is one thing, taking a life is a different mindset and we don’t want to give our regular refocusing teams that mindset.
 (Refocusing means changing the target’s perspective, focus away from abuse, towards no violence to anyone, ever.)
-We call our teams Social Workers in the Social Skills department.
-The terms are interchangeable.
+We call our teams Social Workers or Social Skills, the terms are interchangeable.

 Social Workers speak to targets in the language they understand, pain.
 Does that make us abusers?
 Of course, abusers of abusers, kind of like Dexter, serial killer of serial killers.
 Yes, we’re vigilantes in every sense of the word.